 Day 5: Le Touquet to Wimereux

-Drive along the Opal coast then take the turn to Hardelot-Plage.
-It’s a haven for children, and for adults there’s the unusual attraction of Hardelot Château.
-Built on 13th century foundations, it was the brainchild of Sir John Hare who used Windsor Castle as his inspiration to rebuild it in the 1830s.
-With its mix of French and English influences, it celebrates the entente cordiale.
-Today Hardelot Château has a delightful, domestic Edwardian interior that comes as a contrast to the very castle-like stone exterior.
+Drive along the Opal Coast (Côte d'Opale) then take the turn to Hardelot-Plage.
+Stop at the unusual attraction of Hardelot Château.
+Built on 13th-century foundations, it was the brainchild of Sir John Hare who used Windsor Castle as his inspiration to rebuild it in the 1830s.
+With its mix of French and English influences, it celebrates the entente cordiale agreements between France and the U.K. Today, Hardelot Château has a delightful, domestic Edwardian interior that comes as a contrast to the very castle-like stone exterior.

-In 2016, a new 338-seater Elizabethan theatre was opened in the grounds.
-The theatre is open all year round, and is immensely adaptable for theatre and music.
-The main attraction is the Theatre Festival which runs from mid June to mid July each year.
+In 2016, a new 338-seater Elizabethan Theatre was opened on the grounds.
+The theatre is open all year round and is immensely adaptable for theatre and music.
+The main attraction is the Theatre Festival which runs from mid-June to mid-July each year.

-Boulogne-sur-Mer is a very short drive along... the coast.
-The seaside town is lively, with a top attraction, the Centre National de la Mer (National Centre, Nausicaá).
-This is a great place for families, with tank after tank of hammerhead sharks, jellyfish, turbot and rays.
-Don’t miss feeding time for the sea lions who always put on a great show, and the delightful penguins.
+Boulogne-sur-Mer is a very short drive along the coast.
+The seaside town is lively with a top attraction, the Nausicaá aquarium.
+This is a great place for families with tank after tank of hammerhead sharks, jellyfish, turbot, and rays.
+Don’t miss feeding time for the sea lions who always put on a great show and the delightful penguins.

-Take time to walk away from the harbour and the seaside up to a surprisingly interesting medieval upper town.
-You can walk around the old medieval walls with their paths, rose beds and garden benches to take time to look at the view.
+Take time to walk away from the harbor and the seaside up to a surprisingly interesting medieval upper town.
+You can walk around the old medieval walls with their paths, rose beds, and garden benches to take time to look at the view.

-If you're staying at La Matelote, you won't want to eat anywhere else (see below).
-The restaurant is well known locally, and is always full of locals as well as hotel guests.
+If you're staying at La Matelote, you won't want to eat anywhere else.
+The restaurant is well known locally and is always full of locals as well as hotel guests.

 In Boulogne itself, there are two good possibilities.
-In the upper town of Boulogne, book at this charming bed and breakfast.
-L’Enclos d eL’Evêché has just three rooms which are chic, decorated with great flair.
+In the upper town of Boulogne, book at L’Enclos d eL’Evêché.
+This charming bed and breakfast has just three rooms which are chic and decorated with great flair.
 There’s an excellent breakfast as well.

-The town’s best hotel is the long-established, very comfortable La Matelote.
-Opposite Nausicaá, it’s been beautifully renovated and now has a pool, Jacuzzi, hammam and sauna.
+The town’s best hotel is the long-established and very comfortable La Matelote.
+Opposite Nausicaá, it’s been beautifully renovated and now has a pool, Jacuzzi, hammam, and sauna.
 If you can, book a room with its own balcony onto the sea.

 Day 6: Wimereux to Calais

-After a good breakfast, drive up the coast, past windy sand dunes to the headland: Cap Gris-Nez.
-All along this part, to Cap Blanc Nez, numerous turn-offs from the road take you to walking paths with stunning views towards England.
+After a good breakfast, drive up the coast past windy sand dunes to the headland: Cap Gris-Nez.
+All along this part until Cap Blanc Nez, numerous turn-offs from the road take you to walking paths with stunning views towards England.
 At Wissant, you get to the long sandy beaches where Julius Caesar launched his assault on England in 55 BC.

 Your final drive takes you up to Calais, the port which most people just use as a starting point for their journey through France.
-But Calais is a surprising place which has spent the last few years renovating its historic buildings.
+But Calais is a surprising place with lots of history, and the town has worked hard to restore its historic buildings to their former charm.

-Stop off at La Cote d’Argent on the sea front for top seafood in a modern, spacious restaurant.
+Stop off at Le Côte d’Argent on the seafront for top seafood in a modern, spacious restaurant.

 Calais has some delightful surprises.
-The major don’t-miss attraction is the Lace Museum, officially the Cité Internationale de la dentelle et de la mode de Calais (International Center of Lace and Fashion).
-Calais was once a great lace making centre; here you’re taken through the story.
-There’s something for... everyone: fashion from the past and the present; demonstrations of lace making on a huge industrial machine bought in England, and videos that fascinate with their detail on making the patterns.
+The major don’t-miss attraction is the Lace Museum, officially the Cité Internationale de la dentelle et de la mode de Calais.
+Calais was once a great lace-making center and this museum takes you through the story.
+There’s something for everyone: fashion from the past and the present, demonstrations of lace making on a huge industrial machine bought in England, and videos that fascinate with their detail on making the patterns.

-The Calais Town Hall and Belfry is a glorious extravagant building, looking much older than it 110 odd years.
-In the garden, one of Rodin’s Burgers of Calais statues holds pride of place.
+The Calais Town Hall and Belfry is a gloriously extravagant building and looks much older than it is.
+In the garden, one of Rodin’s Burghers of Calais statues is the pride of the place.
 It commemorates the incident in 1347 when Edward III of England captured Calais and threatened a mass execution of the citizens.
 He changed his mind, instead deciding that six of the main leaders should be executed.
 This was too much for Edward’s wife, Queen Philippa of Hainault, who successfully pleaded for their lives.

-There’s a lot more to see in Calais: the huge Notre-Dame church where a young Charles de Gaulle married Yvonne Vendroux in 1921, and the statue of the couple outside; the excellent Fine Arts Museum, and the old-fashioned but evocative Musée de Mémoire 1939-45, telling the story of occupied Calais.
+There’s a lot more to see in Calais: the huge Notre-Dame church where a young Charles de Gaulle married Yvonne Vendroux in 1921 and the statue of the couple outside; the excellent Fine Arts Museum; and the old-fashioned but evocative Musée de Mémoire, telling the story of occupied Calais during World War II.